menu

 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, Windsor is generally considered to be a blue-collar town.
-59.36% of the Windsor workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Windsor is a town of construction workers and builders, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Windsor who work in farm management occupations (13.45%), maintenance occupations (9.25%), and management occupations (7.54%).
+49.60% of the Windsor workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Windsor is a town of production and manufacturing workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Windsor who work in farm management occupations (10.61%), office and administrative support (9.10%), and business and financial occupations (5.42%).

 Setting & Lifestyle

-Because of many things, Windsor is a great place for families with children to consider.
-First of all, many other families with children live here, making Windsor a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Windsor has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Windsor is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Windsor’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

 The people who call Windsor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Windsor residents report their race to be White.
-Important ancestries of people in Windsor include Pennsylvania German, German, English, Irish, and Italian.
+Important ancestries of people in Windsor include Pennsylvania German, German, English, Swiss, and Irish.

 The most common language spoken in Windsor is English.
 Other important languages spoken here include Italian and German/Yiddish.